-This delicious oven-roasted pork roast with gravy is so delicious, and is a perfect dinner for fall or winter!
-The gravy is one of my favorite things too.
-The inner Midwestern in you is going to have a new meat-and-potatoes favorite!
+This delicious oven-roasted Pork Roast with Gravy is perfect for fall or winter and makes a great dinner!
+The gravy is one of my favorite things, too.
+The inner Midwesterner in you is going to have a new meat-and-potatoes favorite!

 Pork Roast with Gravy